-Sleep Apnea and Cardiovascular Disease
+The RElationship Between Sleep Apnea & Cardiovascular Disease

 Sleep apnea is a chronic condition that causes a person’s breathing to be interrupted during sleep.
 There are two types of sleep apnea: obstructed sleep apnea occurs when the airway becomes blocked, and central sleep apnea is a neurological condition in which the brain fails to signal your muscles to breathe.
 Although obstructive apnea is more common, both are not only disruptive to sleep, they can have serious health consequences.

 According to recent research, sleep apnea dramatically increases the risk of cardiovascular disease, high blood pressure and stroke.
+Keep reading to learn more about the relationship between sleep apnea and cardiovascular disease and the importance of receiving accurate diagnosis and planning treatment for both conditions.

 When sleep apnea occurs and a person’s breathing stops—even momentarily—blood pressure increases, the oxygen level in your blood falls and the brain is consequently alerted.
 In turn, the brain sends a message through the nervous system telling blood vessels to constrict in order to increase the flow of oxygen to the heart and brain.
 The trouble is that what happens at night tends to continue during the day, even though you may be breathing normally.